Rockwood Village: Rockwood Homeowners' Association

 The Rockwood Homeowners' Association is a community group composed of homeowners living within the Rockwood Village.
 The Association was founded in 1997 and is focused on resolving community issues and improving resident living.
 The Rockwood Homeowners' Association provides residents with information on community living and events through the publishing of their quarterly newsletter, The Rockwood Times.
 The newsletter is published by the Rockwood Homeowners' Association board members and is provided to all residents living within the Rockwood Village.
 The Rockwood Homeowners' Association holds an Annual General Meeting for all community members to attend.

-Development

-Mississauga BRT

-The Mississauga Transitway is a bus-only roadway under construction in Mississauga, Ontario that will be used by Mississauga MiWay and GO Transit.
-The dedicated route of Mississauga Bus Rapid Transit (BRT) would extend from Renforth Drive in the East to Winston Churchill Boulevard in the West.
-There would be 12 BRT stations (from East to West): Renforth Drive, Orbitor, Spectrum, Etobicoke Creek, Tahoe (was Fieldgate), Dixie, Tomken, Cawthra, Central Parkway, City Centre, Erin Mills and Winston Churchill.

-Rockwood will be served by the Tahoe and Dixie stations.
-Dixie will have 170 parking spots and Go Transit will stop there.